sdothum/dotfiles/zephyr/man/zephyr.1.md

   in placement order within their effective stacking bands while preserving focus.
   Repeating an unchanged fold still raises the selected set.
 Group explode shares this stacking behavior without sharing fold transaction ownership.
+* `layout unfold` <class>: Restore the identities and geometries saved by the first class-targeted fold under `$WME/layout/fold:class:<class>`, then consume that state.
+Re-folds preserve the first saved population and original geometries.
+  New clients, destroyed clients, and reused XIDs with different tokens are not restored.
+Current focus is preserved.
+Restoration changes geometry, not saved stacking order or persistent layers.
+Class names with path separators are percent-encoded in the state directory name.
+Group/default folds do not create class-fold state.
+Ordinary fold history remains independently available.
 * `layout level` <args>: Level windows vertically.
 * `layout restore` [<args>]: Restore layout state.
 * `layout spread` <args>: Spread windows across a grid.